Honors Program

 The Honors Program at Northeastern State University is a challenging educational option for academically talented students who enjoy learning.
 Honor students work with distinguished faculty members and peers in enhanced courses, pursue independent research, and participate in co-curricular cultural experiences.

-Benefits of being an Honors Student include academic scholarships through the Academic Scholars Program, Baccalaureate Scholars Program, or selected Collegiate Scholars, special Honors courses, priority enrollment, enrichment activities, cultural events, field trips, faculty mentorship on individual research projects, Honors Scholar recognition at graduation, and designation on your transcript.
+Benefits of being an Honors Student include academic scholarships through the Academic Scholars, Baccalaureate Scholars, or Northeastern Honors Scholars programs, special Honors courses, enrichment activities, cultural events, field trips, faculty mentorship on individual research projects, Honors Scholar recognition at graduation, and designation on your transcript.

 For additional information, contact the Honors Program Director, Dr. Chris Burba, at nsuhonors@nsuok.edu or 918-444-2226.